ONSdigital/dp-developer-dashboard-lambdas/README.md

 # dp-developer-dashboard-lambdas

-> Collection of lambda function that get data and updated a firebase database with information for [develop dashboard frontend](https://github.com/ONSdigital/dp-developer-dashboard-frontend) to display.
+> Collection of lambda function that get data and updated a firebase database with information for [developer dashboard frontend](https://github.com/ONSdigital/dp-developer-dashboard-frontend) to display.

 ## Running